 Put a QR code on 'em.
 Don't worry about a logo (do that down the road).
 Golden rule here is to keep 'em simple.

 When you do invest in business cards, you can get a bundle of them for pretty cheap off of Vistaprint if you must.
 Do not go for the polished, glossy look or anything like that (people need to be able to write on 'em).
 Just get a simple business card with all of your information in the top left corner.

-And always give two when asked for one.
+And always give two when asked for one if you can swing it.
 Go two miles here Bub.
-Speaking of miles, then log your trip on MileIQ (well worth the $60 a year) so you can deduct the mileage later.
+Speaking of miles, then log your trips automatically with Quickbooks (well worth the yearly subscription: invoices, expense tracking, profit and loss statements, quarterly taxes calculations... if it makes your head swim, don't sweat it - once you're in business and grooving with clients, invest in this) so you can deduct the mileage later.

 2. Don't buy a website - do this instead

 When I talk about this mistake, know this, I made this mistake myself.
 In fact I've made all of these mistakes in this post.